morgan-ashley/Front-end-Developer-Interview-Questions/README.md

 #### JS Questions:

 * Explain event delegation
+  * Event delegation works by assigning a single event handler to a parent element, so multiple event handlers dont't need to be assigned to the child elements
 * Explain how `this` works in JavaScript
+  * 'this' holds a reference to the global object (server-side) or a reference to the window (client-side) and remains there until is a reason for its context to change.
 * Explain how prototypal inheritance works
+  * Prototypal inheritance works by trying to access a property of an object If the property isn't immediately found, the property will not only be sought on the object but on the prototype of the object, the prototype of the prototype, and so on until either a property with a matching name is found or the end of the prototype chain is reached.
 * What do you think of AMD vs CommonJS?
 * Explain why the following doesn't work as an IIFE: `function foo(){ }();`.
   * What needs to be changed to properly make it an IIFE?